Chuckalttponline/EmojiPaster/README.md

 ## Installation

-If you want the emoji macro active even after a restart Press [Win]+[R] in the dialog paste `Shell:startup` hit Ok or Enter.
+If you want the emoji macro active even after a restart you may put it in your start up folder, Press [Win]+[R] in the dialog paste `Shell:startup` hit Ok or Enter.
 Then Drop `EmojiPaster.exe` in the folder and run it.
 This will start it up every time your PC is booted up.

 ## Commands